 In the Taiwanese recipe, the bread is fried or toasted, giving it a more crisp texture and buttery flavor.

-These noodles have a 130 year history in Taiwan.
-Danzai noodles began as a food stuff to help fishermen get through the Slack, or typhoon season, that made fishing for a living more difficult.
+These noodles have a 130-year history in Taiwan.
+Danzai noodles began as a foodstuff to help fishermen get through the Slack, or typhoon season, which made fishing for a living more difficult.